medialab/minet/docs/cli.md

   --end-date END_DATE           The latest date at which a post could be posted
                                 (UTC!).
 You can pass just a year or a year-month for convenience.
-  -f {csv,jsonl}, --format {csv,jsonl}
-                                Output format.
+  -f, --format {csv,jsonl}      Output format.
 Defaults to `csv`.
   --in-list-ids IN_LIST_IDS     Ids of the lists in which to search, separated
                                 by commas.
   --language LANGUAGE           Language ISO code like "fr" or "zh-CN".
-  -l LIMIT, --limit LIMIT       Maximum number of posts to retrieve.
+  -l, --limit LIMIT             Maximum number of posts to retrieve.
 Will fetch
                                 every post by default.
   --not-in-title                Whether to search terms in account titles also.
   --offset OFFSET               Count offset.
-  -p PLATFORMS, --platforms PLATFORMS
-                                The platforms from which to retrieve links (facebook, instagram, or reddit).
+  -p, --platforms PLATFORMS     The platforms from which to retrieve links
+                                (facebook, instagram, or reddit).
 This value can be comma-separated.
   --rate-limit RATE_LIMIT       Authorized number of hits by minutes.
 Defaults